Can I apply to both the Pathways and the Health Sciences and Technology (HST) programs?

 What are the interviews like?
 Is it one-on-one or a panel of interviewers?

-Applicants invited to interview for the NP or HST program meet one-on-one with members of the Committee of Admissions.
-HST applicants also interview with a faculty member and student together.
+Applicants invited to interview for the Pathways or HST program meet one-on-one with members of the Committee of Admissions.
 Students applying for the MD/PhD program have additional interviews.

 Can I come visit Harvard Medical School for a tour?